tsackton/taelgar/Worldbuilding/Brainstorming/Trade Routes of the Green Sea and Sembara.md

-Some notes on trade in the Green Sea region, partially formed.
+Some notes on trade in the [[Green Sea]] region, partially formed.

-The breadbasket of Sembara and the merchant houses of Tollen are the twin economic engines of the Western Green Sea.
+The breadbasket of Sembara and the merchant houses of Tollen are the twin economic engines of the Western [[Green Sea]].

 ### Sembaran Trade Goods
 Sembara is rich in grain in particular, and [[The Heartlands]] generate significant grain surpluses which are traded mostly to Tollen.
 The region is also known for its cattle, pigs, and fine horses, and a secondary trade in leather is not insignificant.
 Flax is also grown here and linen cloth manufactured and traded to Tollen.